KomalkN/node-test/README.md

 # Node Hello World

-Simple node.js app that servers "hello world"
+Simple Node.js app that serves "hello world"

 Great for testing simple deployments to the cloud